 The answer is yes, you can take your cockapoo running, and you should.
 Like their parent dog breeds, poodles and cocker spaniels, They love to run and have lots of energy and healthy stamina, which means they need lots of exercise.
 Cockapoos have a lot of great qualities that make them suitable running buddies.
 Also, taking time out to take your cockapoo running every day is an excellent way of spending time together and building a strong bond with your companion.

 However, you must wait until their joints and bones are properly developed.
-Don’t go taking them for a run at 6 months old.
-Even though they may look like they are loving it, you could actually be doing their tiny joints damage which could cause them problems later in life.
+Don’t try taking out a cockapoo puppy, especially if they are six months old or younger.
+Even if your cockapoo loves being your running partner early, you could be doing long-term damage if you take your cockapoo running too early.
+Even though they may look like they love it, you could be doing their tiny joints damage which could cause them problems later in life.

 Instead, wait until they are 18 months or older.
 By then, their joints will be fully developed.